Entity-driven state normalization with Zustand registry

 }

-The third bit is the parse method that accepts any data, extracts entities from it and stores them in the registry.
-Thatโs where the magic happens.
-Instead of simply extending the state with new entities, weโre using Object.getOwnPropertyDescriptors to get the property descriptors of the existing entities.
-This way we can check if the entity already exists in the state and if it does, we can compare it with the new entity using fast-deep-equal library.
-If the entities are equal, we donโt update the state, otherwise we create a new property descriptor with the updated entity.
-This way we can avoid unnecessary re-renders of the components that use this entity.
+The parse method accepts any data, extracts entities from it, and stores them in the registry.
+Instead of simply extending the state with new entities, it uses Object.getOwnPropertyDescriptors to get the property descriptors of the existing entities.
+This allows us to check whether an entity already exists in state and, if it does, compare it with the new entity using the fast-deep-equal library.
+If the entities are equal, we don’t update state; otherwise, we create a new property descriptor with the updated entity.
+This helps avoid unnecessary re-renders of components that consume this entity.

-The __isDeleted property is used to mark entities as deleted without actually removing them from the state, avoiding errors in components that might still reference them.
-Once __isDeleted is received as part of the entity, the property descriptor is marked as non-enumerable, so it wonโt be included in Object.values or Object.keys calls, making the entity effectively invisible to the components.
+The __isDeleted property is used to mark entities as deleted without actually removing them from the state, which avoids errors in components that might still reference them.
+Once __isDeleted is received as part of an entity, the property descriptor is marked as non-enumerable, so it won’t be included in Object.values or Object.keys calls or in { ...spread } operations, making the entity effectively invisible to most consumers.

-In other words, in order to soft-delete an entity, the server needs to send an object like this:
+In other words, to soft-delete an entity, the server needs to send an object like this:

 {